aaronprunty/setup-plutus-playground-macos/README.md

 ```

 ## Building the Plutus Playground Server and Client
 You're going to want to grab a cup of coffee for this one, folks.
-The initial build and setup of for the `plutus-playground-server` takes at least an hour to complete, and slightly less time for the `plutus-playground-client`.
+The initial build and setup of for the `nix-shell` needed for the `plutus-playground-server` and `plutus-playground-client` takes at least an hour to complete.
 Ready?
 Here we go...

 Change to the `plutus-apps/` directory:
 ```